BotEthan/L3T06/README.md

 Upon running the script you'll be greeted by an interface in the console detailing the options in which you can enter to complete specific tasks.
 These tasks consist of:
 1. Reload shoes inventory
+    * Reloads the current stored inventory in the script with the inventory.txt file in case it has been changed.
 2. Add a shoe to the invetory
+    * Allows you to add shoes to the the inventory.txt file.
+Will require a reload to view changes.
 3. View all shoes in the inventory
+    * Allows you to view all the shoes currently in the inventory.
+This is useful to get a specific shoe's code.
 4. Restock a shoe
+    * Allows you to add stockt to a specific shoe.
 5. Search for a shoe
+    * Allows you to search for a specific shoe using its code.
 6. Total stock value for all shoes
+    * Shows the total combined value for all the shoes currently in stock in your inventory.
 7. Show the shoe with the highest amount of stock
+    * Shows all the details on the shoe with the most amount of stock.

 In order to make a selection all one has to do is input the number referencing the choice and hit enter to follow the next set of prompts should there be any.